 Below, we’ve listed the different types of alopecia, as well as the symptoms you may experience from each one.

 Hair loss from androgenetic alopecia is caused by a genetic sensitivity to a hormone referred to as dihydrotestosterone, or DHT.

 Our guide to DHT and male hair loss explains how dihydrotestosterone works and its effects on your hair in more detail.

-Hair loss from androgenetic alopecia is usually permanent.
+Hair loss from androgenetic alopecia is typically permanent.
 However, treating it early can help you to stop further hair loss, retain the hair you still have and, in some cases, even regrow hair in areas of your scalp with noticeable thinning.

 Treatments for male pattern baldness include:

-Surgery to treat male pattern baldness can produce lasting results, but it’s often expensive and results can vary based on the extent of your hair loss and the quality of the procedure.
+Surgery to treat male pattern baldness can produce impressive, lasting results, but it’s typically expensive, and the results can vary based on the extent of your hair loss and the quality of the procedure.

 Our complete guide to male pattern baldness goes into greater detail on androgenetic alopecia, its symptoms, treatment options and more.